dsiegieda/dsiegieda/README.md

 - 👋 Hi, I’m @dsiegieda, PhD in agricultural sciences

-- 🌱 I’m leveraging bioinformatical analyses of metataxonomic sequnecing of mycobiome and microbiome data
+- 🌱 I’m leveraging bioinformatical tools to analyze metataxonomic sequnecing data of mycobiome and microbiome in agriculture

 <!---
 dsiegieda/dsiegieda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.